mausimus/ShaderGlass/README.md

 * _Input -> Window_ - captures the selected window, defaults to Clone mode

-* _Input -> Mode_, you can override default mode for the input:

-  * _Glass_ - ShaderGlass window appears transparent and is clickable-through, use this if you need the desktop mouse cursor (when captured window doesn't capture cursor, for example ScummVM)

-  * _Clone_ - ShaderGlass copies the content of capture, if you don't need mouse click-through it's faster and more compatible

 * _Input -> Pixel Size_ - indicates the size of input pixels (pre-scaling), i.e. if you run a game in x3 scaling mode set this to x3 as well so that ShaderGlass can tell the original resolution

+* _Output -> Mode_ - overrides default mode for the input type:

+  * _Glass_ (default for Desktop) - ShaderGlass window appears transparent, you have to position it over the window or are you'd like to capture

+  * _Clone_ (default for Window) - ShaderGlass copies the content of capture so you can position it anywhere; this mode is also faster and more compatible

+* _Output -> Window_ - override mouse behavior:

+  * _Solid_ (default for Clone) - ShaderGlass window area is solid (traps mouse events), with the only exception of passing focus to captured window when clicked

+  * _Click-through_ (default for Glass) - ShaderGlass window area is transparent and clickable/scrollable-through to window(s) underneath

 * _Output -> Scale_ - apply additional scaling to the output if you'd like it to be larger; using no pre-scaling and only output scaling should result in best performance